joshuapalicka/joshuapalicka.github.io/kenworth.md

 understand the data and how the pieces influenced each other.
 2. **Machine Learning Model**: We leveraged Python’s Scikit-Learn library to test many machine learning models, and to build our final REI prediction model.
-3. **Documentation, Scripts**, and Visualization: We delivered our files, scripts to build the model and predict, and documentation of the scripts so that the Kenworth Data Science team could continue this project.
+3. **Documentation, Scripts, and Visualization**: We delivered our files, scripts to build the model and predict, and documentation of the scripts so that the Kenworth Data Science team could continue this project.

 ### Outcomes